Logo

 Traveling with children:

-Children under age 4 travel free on buses, trams, or the Métro Kids from ages 4 through 9 pay the full adult fare for single tickets, but a children's carnet of 10 tickets is half price, so it pays to plan ahead.
+Children under age 4 travel free on buses, trams, or the Métro as long as they don't occupy a seat.
+Kids 4 and older pay the full adult fare.

 How to ride Paris buses